marcusoftnet/marcusoftnet.github.io/_posts/2015-03-24-packagejson-and-engines-and-enginestrict.md

 ---
 layout: post
-title: "package.json: engines & engineStrict - and how to use them"
+title: package.json: engines & engineStrict - and how to use them
-author: "Marcus Hammarberg"
+author: Marcus Hammarberg
 date: 2015-03-24 11:14:54
 tags:
  - Javascript